seanbanford/bookmark_manager/README.md

     So i can add to my saved resources
     I'd like to be able to save a sites address and title to the bookmark manager

+3)  As a user
+    So i can store my bookmark data for later retrieval I want to add a bookmark to Bookmark Manager

 ## Domain Model